-Any lands containing recorded monuments and newly discovered sites to which access was not permitted at the time of survey should be inspected by an archaeologist prior to the commencement of construction works.
+Any lands containing Recorded Monuments and newly discovered sites to which access was not permitted at the time of survey should be inspected by an archaeologist prior to the commencement of construction works.

 The following mitigation measures are recommended and discussed according to each unit.
 All mitigation measures are suggestions only and are done so in the interest of safeguarding the archaeological, architectural and cultural heritage.
-Such mitigation measures should be included in the Construction, Environmental and Management Plan (CEMP) for the project.

-7.5.1 UNIT 1 - NEW 400/110kV GIS SUBSTATION AT COOLNABACKY TOWNLAND, Co.
-LAOIS
+5.5.1 UNIT 1 'New 400/110kV GIS SUBSTATION, 'COOLNABACKY' NEAR PORTLAOISE CO.
+LAOIS'

-• Given the presence of crop marked field systems (both recorded monuments and new sites - see Sections 0 and 7.3.1.2.3) within proximity to the substation site, it is recommended that the proposed substation site be archaeologically tested prior to the commencement of construction.
+• Given the presence of crop marked field systems (both recorded monuments and new sites - see section 5.3.1.2.2 and 5.3.1.2.3) within proximity to the substation site, it is recommended that the proposed substation site be archaeologically tested prior to the commencement of construction.
 The use of geophysical survey should also be considered at the earliest stage possible in order to detect previously unknown sites of potential.
-A report outlining the results of the testing will be submitted to the DAHG and the National Museum for consideration.
+A report outlining the results of the testing will be submitted to the DoAHG and the National Museum for consideration.
 Should archaeological finds or features be uncovered during the testing preservation in situ, preservation by record (excavation) or further monitoring of ground works may be required.

-7.5.2 UNIT 2 - NEW CONNECTION TO COOLNABACKY FROM THE EXISTING MONEYPOINT-DUNSTOWN 400kV LINE
+5.5.2 UNIT 2 'NEW 400KV LINE CONNECTION TO COOLNABACKY FROM THE EXISTING MONEYPOINT-DUNSTOWN 400KV LINE'

 - Pre-construction licensed archaeological testing of all tower bases along the 400kV line as requested by the DAHG in pre-planning consultation.
 A report should be submitted to the Local Authority and the DAHG for consideration.
 Should archaeological finds or features be uncovered during the testing preservation in situ, preservation by record (excavation) or further monitoring of ground works may be required. - Access to the proposed line at the construction stage of the development will largely utilise existing roads, tracks and farm passages where present.
 Impacts on the archaeology or cultural heritage by the tracking/ operating of heavy machinery on such access routes are therefore likely to be minimal.
-In the interest of ensuring that such impacts do not occur an examination of the proposed construction access routes adjacent to Recorded Monuments/Cultural Heritage features which were not subject to field survey (permission was not granted) should be undertaken by an archaeologist prior to the commencement of the development.
-Access tracks which extend close to a recorded monument should be clearly delineated prior to commencement of construction and machinery should not deviate from the delineated track.
+In the interest of ensuring that such impacts do not occur an examination of access routes adjacent to Recorded Monuments should be undertaken by an archaeologist prior to the commencement of the development.
+Access tracks which may extend close to a recorded monument should be clearly delineated prior to commencement of construction and machinery should not deviate from the delineated track.

-7.5.3 UNIT 3 NEW CONNECTION TO COOLNABACKY FROM THE EXISTING ATHY-PORTLAOISE 110KV LINE
+5.5.3 UNIT 3 'NEW CONNECTION TO COOLNABACKY FROM THE EXISTING ATHY-PORTLAOISE 110kV LINE'